OCA/l10n-romania/l10n_ro_hr_contract/README.rst

 * clone the branch 11.0 of the repository https://github.com/OCA/l10n-romania
 * add the path to this repository in your configuration (addons-path)
 * update the module list
-* search for "Romania - Localization Config" in your addons
+* search for "Romania - Employee Contracts" in your addons
 * install the module

-If you have already set up the path of the repository before creating the database, when installing the l10n_ro module from the Odoo base addons, this module will automatically install.

-At install it will change the main currency to RON and set the rate to 1.

 Usage
 =====

-On the Settings / General Settings you will have a new menu called Romania, from where you can install, config, load datas from different modules.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot